ASasamori/BUtLAR_Voice-Powered-Digital_Human_Assistant/README.md

 # BUtLAR: Voice-Powered Digital Human Assistant
 # Engineering Addendum for Future Groups

 **Introduction:**
 ----------------------------------------------------------------------------------------------------

 Meet BUtLAR!
 BUtLAR is an innovative audio responder capable of natural, voice-based conversations, offering users a more personalized and accurate experience across diverse categories.
 The responder is voice-activated and uses voice recognition to interact exclusively with authorized users.
-One of Yobe’s key features, speaker identification, ensures that if unrecognized voices are speaking, or if there is ambient noise, BUtLAR will not respond to those outside the recognition system.
+One of the Yobe SDK's key features, speaker identification, ensures that if unrecognized voices are speaking, or if there is ambient noise, BUtLAR will not respond to those outside the recognition system.
 Additionally, users can specify when multiple speakers are present, allowing Yobe’s audio processing to focus solely on their unique targets.
 The overall design of BUtLAR emphasizes natural conversation and provides accurate responses to user queries.
 These components offer a cohesive product that highlights the powerful features of Yobe’s product.

 Our design integrates Yobe’s Audio Processing SDK, OpenAI’s LLM, Google ASR, and a streamlined, minimalistic hardware setup to bring all components together.
 When a user asks a question, BUtLAR will retrieve a query from audio processed by Yobe’s SDK (“listen”), process the data with LLMs to formulate a correct response (“think”), and then relay this information to the user (“speak”).